enso-org/hiring/positions/senior-react-developer.md

 ## Requirements
 We have a few particular skills that we're looking for in this role:

 - A strong focus on both user experience and aesthetics.
+Previous experience with designing UX is a plus.
 - Strong practical experience implementing large-scale, user-facing applications in TypeScript.
-- A strong understanding, based on practical experience, of modern front-end frameworks, with a focus on React.
+- A strong understanding, based on practical experience, of modern front-end frameworks, with a focus on React and NextJs.
 - An understanding of cross-browser compatibility issues, and experience working around such problems.
 - Familiarity with front-end build tools such as Webpack and Gulp.